Nislaco/Linux-GPU-V-Scripts-for-Hyper-V/README.md

 Step 3 select either an Ubuntu or Debian installation ISO and set this up as a boot device.

-Tested with Debian 12 bookworm and Ubuntu 24.04.
+Tested with Debian 12 bookworm, Debian 13 Trixie, Ubuntu 24.04, and Fedora 41.

 Step 4 you will need to close machine config and reneter to change boot device to cdrom/iso.